seantbmorgan/js-blockchain/README.md

 # js-blockchain

-js-blockchain is a simple express application skeleton wrapping a blockchain
+A simple express application skeleton wrapping a blockchain

 ## Installation
 ```